MaharaProject/mahara/htdocs/theme/Readme.md

 3. Give your theme a name replacing "Sub Theme Starter kit" in the line
         $theme->displayname = 'Sub Theme Starter kit';
     with your own theme's name.
-4. Create a new folder in your theme directory, `css`, and put a new file in it, `style.css`
+4. Create a new folder in your theme directory, `style`, and put a new file in it, `style.css`
-5. Add your custom CSS to `css/style.css`
+5. Add your custom CSS to `style/style.css`

 If you need to customise elements of the theme other than the styling, for example if you want to customise a particular template file, you may wish to create a `template` folder and copy particular template files from the `raw` theme into it so you can change them.